rashadgaines/ahns-eval/README.md

+**NOTE: These views are solely my own and do not reflect the opinions or influence of my employer, xAI..**

-# Aesthetic Harmony and Novelty Score (AHNS) Evaluation: A Research Study
+# Aesthetic Harmony and Novelty Score (AHNS) Evaluation

 ## Abstract